2016 Kidapawan protests: Events

 Five hundred farmers went in front of the National Food Authority office in Kidapawan on March 29, 2016, to begin a protest saying that they were suffering from hunger, and that they had no income due to the El Niño phenomenon.
-North Cotabato Governor Emmylou Taliño-Mendoza talked with the farmers, and the names of the farmers were sent to the local government unit so that they could be given rice rations and other benefits from the calamity fund of the province.
+Cotabato Governor Emmylou Taliño-Mendoza talked with the farmers, and the names of the farmers were sent to the local government unit so that they could be given rice rations and other benefits from the calamity fund of the province.

 On March 30, 2016, around 6 a.m.
-(PST), some 6,000 farmers and their supporters began to gather at the Davao–Cotabato Road in Kidapawan, North Cotabato, to set up a road blockade.
+(PST), some 6,000 farmers and their supporters began to gather at the Davao–Cotabato Road in Kidapawan, Cotabato, to set up a road blockade.
 As the protesters aired their grievances, they rendered the road impassible to thousands of motorists for three days.
 The police were also deployed in an attempt to negotiate with the protesters.
 Bai Alil Indayla, chairperson Gabriela Mindanao said that the protesters were suspicious of the police, and they questioned the PNP's attempts to engage open negotiations.
 Indayla further said that the police were ready to dismantle the barricade set up by the protesters.

 According to Kidapawan Mayor Joseph Evangelista, Governor Taliño-Mendoza was scheduled to have a dialogue with the farmers at the city hall in the evening of March 30, but none of the farmers came for the talks.
 The farmers would block more portions of the highway until the government officials spoke to them.

 When the protesters demanded 15,000 sacks of rice previously promised by Mendoza, she reportedly refused to give in to the demands, and clarified that the rice assistance from the provincial government was intended only for resident farmers of the province.